FloJoLaryea/Customer_Churn_Analysis/README.md

 - f1_score
 - confusion matrix

+  Important to note: Accuracy was not deemed reliable in evaluating modeling with imbalanced data.

+## ⚽Model Evaluation and Prediction
+- The top 3 performing models from the best modeling strategy (with balanced or imbalanced data) underwent hyperparameter tuning using Random Search Object grid.
+   - The results from this search was incorporated in fine tuning the models and making predictions.
+- The model was visually evaluuated using the AUC (Area Under The Curve) ROC (Receiver Operating Characteristics) curve

+- A test dataset was preprocessed in the same manner as the train data and the best estimator was used to predict the churn column.

+- The machine learning models were saved for future use deployment.

 ## 👀Observations
-🗝️***Genders*** : male customers are slightly higher than female customrs.

-🗝️***Partner***: Customers with or without partners are about the same.

-🗝️***Dependents*** : Seems we have more customers without dependent members than those who have..

-🗝️***PhoneService*** : Also the majority of customers who don't have a phone service are way more than those who have.

-🗝️
-***InternetService*** : Customers who have internet service, prefer mostly DSL or Fiber optic.

-🗝️***MultipleLines, InternetService, OnlineSecurity, OnlineBackup, TechSupport*** : There is a common pattern in these features indicating that most of the customers prefer not to have access to these features than those who do.

-🗝️***StreamingMovies and StreamingTV***  have similar barplots, which means there is an equal amount of customers who prefer to either have or not have these services.
+***From EDA and visualisations***:

+🗝️***Monthly charges*** : Monthly charges play a significant role in customer churning.
+However, prices may differ because some customers include some additional services.
+There seems to be a range of high charges where the probability of churning is high.

+🗝️***Services***: Most customers choose to have an internet services with some added services.
+There is a slight increase of monthly charges for those who include services than those who don't but when linked to churn, it is a 50-50 chance.

 🗝️***Contract*** : In general customers prefer month-to-month contracts compared to other types such as two year or one year contracts.

-🗝️***PaperlessBilling*** :  most customers would rather have Paperless billing than any other form and seems they use all the different forms of banking transactions such with Electronic Check being the majority
+This can be interpreted as many customers desiring flexibility to change their decision as at when as most year contracts have terms and conditions.
+- Customers who opt for one or two years typcaly have charges ranging from as low as $20- 110 per month.
+- Customers having a contact of one year who fall in the range of $70-$100 have a high chance of churning.
+- Customers having a contact of two years who fall in the range of $100- $110 have a high chance of churning although the outliers in the chart suggest some ccustomers churning even at low monthly charges.

+🗝️***Tenure*** : Customers who have stay onger have the lowest risk of churning.

+🗝️**Hypothesis testing**:

+With a P-value of **1.2019873209608733e-42**, the null hypothesis was rejected and it was maintained that there is indeed statistically significant relationship between the amount of monthly customer charges and customer churn.

+***From modeling***:

-From training with unbalanced data, the top 3 performing models based on the f1_score are: logistic regression, catboost and sgb_classifier
+🗝️From training with unbalanced data, the top 3 performing models based on the f1_score are: logistic regression, catboost and sgb_classifier.
 Confusion matrix metric revealed the machine still classifying churn incorrectly

+🗝️From training with balanced data, the top 3 performing models based on the f1_score are: catboost, sgb_classifier and random_forest.
+Confusion matrix metric revealed the machine still classifying churn incorrectly although the True Positives had increased.

+🗝️Visualization of the performance of the multiclass classification problem using the AUC (Area Under The Curve) ROC (Receiver Operating Characteristics) curve showed a good performance of the models with AUC-values above 70% (with the exception of the decision tree model) which shows a good sign to be in production.
+The best threshold for True Positive Rate (TPR) as compared to False Positive Rate (FPR) is 0.1760 with a FPR of 0.493261 and TPR of 0.966292.

+🗝️Fine tuning the top 3 models with hyperparameters emerged sgb classifier as the best estimator with an f-1 score of 0.78